1.0 Introduction: Audit Log

 - Enter the IP Address or the hostname of your Splunk server.

 - Select Enable HTTPS to communicate with the Splunk server over HTTPS (recommended) and also select the Enable SSL checkbox in the Splunk Global Settings.
 Refer to the Appendix for the screenshot.

 - Select Global Root CAs if you are using a certificate that is signed by a well-known public CA.

 - Select Custom CA Certificate, if you as an enterprise want to self-sign the certificate using your own internal CA. To do this, upload the CA certificate using the UPLOAD A FILE button.
-When SDKMS as a client connects to Splunk server and is presented server’s certificate, it will be able to validate it using the enrolled custom CA Certificate.
+When Fortanix Self-Defending KMS as a client connects to the Splunk server and is presented the server’s certificate, it will be able to validate it using the enrolled custom CA Certificate.
 To generate the CA certificate, run the following command:

 - Add the name of the Splunk index in the Index field to submit events.
 The index value should be the same as the index in Splunk.
 Refer to the Appendix for the screenshot.
 When you push the logs to Splunk, you need to push it to a specific index.
-This value is sent to the Splunk sever and can be set to whatever you like.
-This will allow to distinguish logs from different sources.
-For example, the logs from SDKMS can be pushed to the Index source name SDKMS.
+This value is sent to the Splunk server and can be set to whatever you like.
+This will allow distinguishing logs from different sources.
+For example, the logs from Fortanix Self-Defending KMS can be pushed to the Index source name SDKMS.

 - Enter a valid Authentication token to authenticate to the HTTP Event Collector of your Splunk instance.
-The Authentication token will authenticate SDKMS as a client to Splunk and allows it to push the events to Splunk.
+The Authentication token will authenticate Fortanix Self-Defending KMS as a client to Splunk and allows it to push the events to Splunk.
 See the Splunk documentation for detail about generating HEC authentication tokens.
-NOTE: For security reasons, the authentication token is not displayed in the interface when editing an existing configuration.

-- Click SAVE CHANGES to save the Splunk integration.
+- Click ADD INTEGRATION to save the Splunk integration.

-You can configure SDKMS to send audit log entries to Google Stackdriver.
+You can configure Fortanix Self-Defending KMS to send audit log entries to Google Stackdriver.

 - To configure logging events to Google Stackdriver, in the Custom Log Management Integrations section, click the Add Integration button for Google Stackdriver.